tatsumoto-ren/tatsumoto-ren.github.io/blog/jp1k-anki-deck.md

 * **Q:** Do I really need to learn kanji spellings of words normally written in kana?

 	**A:** If you feel intimidated by them, it's okay to suspend the cards.
-	I like to always learn kanji spellings because even if a word is mostly written in kana, there's a chance that you encounter the kanjified version while reading.
+	I like to always learn kanji versions because even if you see a word in its kana reading most of the time, there's a chance that you eventually encounter the kanjified version.
+	You want to be prepared when it happens.
 * **Q:** I have poor retention.

 	**A:** This is natural if you're a beginner,